 As renewable energy generation and usage increases in the future, the percentage of renewable electricity customers receive from the grid will increase.
 Therefore Bulb and other suppliers are helping to increase the renewable portion of the UK’s electricity.

 Bulb work with numerous independent green gas producers such as Huggin Farm in Yorkshire.
 Huggin Farm were one of the UK’s first farms to install an anaerobic digester plant on their land for generating green gas.
 As a farm they grow maize and sugar beet and the waste from this they break down to produce green gas.
-This is then feed into the National Grid and supplies Bulb customers and other British households.
+This is then fed into the National Grid and supplies Bulb customers and other British households.

-Bulb Energy Tariffs
+Bulb Energy Price

-To keep things simple, Bulb only offer one tariff named the 'Vari-fair' tariff for both dual-fuel and electricity-only customers.
+To keep things simple, Bulb only offers one tariff named the 'Vari-fair' tariff for both dual-fuel and electricity-only customers.
 It was one of the cheapest renewable energy tariffs before Bulb introduced price rises.
 This tariff includes 100% renewable electricity and 10% green gas.

 As well as households, Bulb also supply businesses too.
 Business customers also get the added bonus of a dedicated account manager plus one of the cheapest energy tariffs in the country.

 To request a quote for your business, simply fill in the request quote form on the Bulb website to find out more.
 Your quote will be based on your business's specific needs.

-Bulb Energy Contact Number
+Bulb Energy smart meters

-Bulb Account Login
+Bulb Energy Login

 Once logged in to the dashboard you can: